Discover more about the Arts Council's ongoing development strategy.

-The Festivals and Events Scheme is specifically designed to offer support to local/voluntary organisations to develop arts festivals.
+The Festivals Investment Scheme is specifically designed to offer support to local/voluntary organisations to develop arts festivals.

 Links to multi-disciplinary arts festivals funded by the Arts Council.

-I am applying to the Festivals and Events Scheme but I can’t see it in my dropdown menu
+I am applying to the Festivals Investment Scheme but I can’t see it in my dropdown menu